airportyh/chameleon-lang/README.md

 * closure
 * operator precedence

+* function signature table for inferring argument types (for null for example) (done)
 * linked lists (user land?) (done)
 * pointers?? how to do linked lists wo pointers? (done)
 * integrate malloc and free for dynamic memory (done)